COS30018-Assignment-Proejct-3/dataset/Social-Distancing-GUI/README.txt

 OpenCV
 tqdm
 Pillow
+ffmpeg

+Dependency 2: FFMPEG
+1) Download the FFMPEG full build from this link https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z
+2) Extract the folder
+3) Navigate to bin/ffmpeg.exe
+4) Paste that file into this source code directory

 After ensuring all dependencies are installed and updated, you may proceed to run the GUI.
 To run: